 Students studying BTEC First Level 2 Award in Sport will be timetabled 3 additional lessons per week.
 This award is the equivalent to one GCSE.

-Current Tollbar Academy sixth form students have the opportunity to study Physical Education at A Level (AQA).
+Current Tollbar Academy Sixth Form students have the opportunity to study Physical Education at A Level (AQA Examination Board).

-At Tollbar Academy, sport plays an integral part in academy life and allows students to experience competitive sport in a fun environment.
-We have teams in a variety of sports which compete in local competitions on a regular basis.
-As well as offering the traditional school sports such as football, rugby and netball we are diversifying the after-school clubs we offer in order to cater for all.
-Recent additions to the after-school club rota include athletics, cheerleading, dance, cross country, tennis, rounders and multi-gym club.
-All are encouraged to attend after-school clubs regardless of their ability or experience and it is an excellent opportunity to meet new friends.
-As well as competing locally Tollbar is also competing at national level and our teams are often found competing at the latter stages of these events.
-Recently the academy has enjoyed real success in national competitions in football, badminton and basketball.
+At Tollbar Academy, sport plays an integral part in Academy life and allows students to experience competitive sport in a fun environment.
+Teams across a variety of sports compete in local competitions on a regular basis.
+As well as offering the traditional 'school sports' such as football, rugby and netball we have diversified the after-Academy clubs we offer in order to cater for all.
+Recent additions to the after-Academy club rota include athletics, cheerleading, dance, cross country, tennis, rounders and multi-gym club.
+All are encouraged to attend after-Academy clubs regardless of their ability or experience and it is an excellent opportunity to meet new friends.
+As well as competing locally, Tollbar Academy also competes at national level and our teams are often found competing at the latter stages of these events.
+Recently the Academy has enjoyed excellent success in national competitions in football, badminton, cheerleading and basketball.

-In addition to the extensive range of school teams and practices there are also numerous inter-house sport competitions in which students can enter.
+In addition to the extensive range of Academy teams and practices, there are also numerous inter-house sport competitions in which students can enter.
 These competitions allow students to experience competitive sport by representing their house group in an organised competition.
 The competitions have proved a real success and students have turned out in their numbers in all activities.
-For those who enjoy team sports there are inter-house competitions in football, netball, basketball, badminton and rounders.
-Other inter-house events include cross-country and dance.
+For those who enjoy team sports, there are inter-house competitions in football, netball, basketball, badminton and rounders.
+Other inter-house events include cross country and dance.
 One of the highlights of the school sporting calendar is the school sports day.
 This is again run as an inter-house event where students represent their house with all competitors contributing to their overall house total.
-Last year well over 700 students competed in what was a truly memorable event.
+Last year over 750 students competed in what was a truly memorable event!

 We pride ourselves in not only developing the physical skills of our students but developing personal qualities that will aid them when they leave Tollbar Academy.
-They experience working with others to achieve a common goal while learning about the body and the importance of exercise.
+They experience working with others to achieve a common goal as well as learning about the body and the importance of exercise.
 The skills and knowledge we hope to develop are:

-By offering nationally recognised qualifications in Physical Education and Sport to students we also give them the first step to a variety of higher education courses and possible careers.
+By offering nationally recognised qualifications in Physical Education and Sport to students, we also provide the first step to a variety of Higher Education courses and possible careers.
 Having completed a GCSE in Physical Education or BTEC Level 2 Award in Sport students can go on to: